-Home to school distances used for tie-breaking will be measured by a straight-line measurement as determined by CAPITA One and supported by Cornwall Council's Geographical Information System (dataMap).
-Measurements will be between your home address using Ordnance Survey's AddressPoint dataset (usually the centre of the main building of the property) and the main gate of the school (as determined by Cornwall Council).
+Home to school distances used for tie-breaking will be measured by a straight-line measurement as determined by Capita One and supported by Cornwall Council's nominated Geographical Information System (currently DataMap).
+Measurements will be between your home address (the centre of the main building of the property) and the main gate of the school (as determined by Cornwall Council).

-Distances used to determine nearest school with room (i.e. where it is not possible to offer a place at a preferred school) and for establishing transport entitlements will be measured by the nearest available route as determined by the CSA's Geographical Information System (dataMap).
+Distances used to determine nearest school with room (i.e. where it is not possible to offer a place at a preferred school) and for establishing transport entitlements will be measured by the nearest available route as determined by Cornwall Council's nominated Geographic Information System software (currently DataMap).